-In this intense week, we cover the first four chapters of SICP with the goal of implementing our own LISP/Scheme interpreter.
+In this intense week, we cover all five chapters of SICP with the goal of implementing our own LISP/Scheme interpreter and seeing how it maps to a machine.
 This involves a mix of problem sets from the book, coding in Scheme, and writing at least two different Scheme interpreters (one in Python and one in Scheme itself).
 We also take a side-trip into the land of lambda calculus and explore the foundations of functional programming.
 Why would you take this class?
 Because it's fun of course.
 Plus, you'll learn a lot of neat stuff and understand the programming languages you use now with a new awareness.

 "David Beazley's courses are always mind-expanding, mind-bending, and mind-exploding.
 The SICP course is no exception.
 If you want to learn the foundations of functional programming while having a fun week of intellectual exercise, look no further than this excellent course."